15 of the Best Triceps Exercises You Can Add to Your Workout

 How to Maximize Results From Your Triceps Workout

-When working on developing the triceps muscle (or any other muscle, for that matter), you’d be remiss to not dial in your diet and increase your daily protein consumption.
+When working on triceps muscle hypertrophy (or any other muscle, for that matter), you’d be remiss to not dial in your diet and increase your daily protein consumption.

 “Like all muscles, the triceps need protein for repair and growth,” Thieme says, noting that consuming whey protein immediately after exercise is particularly effective at optimizing strength gains.